Basket Search

 • focuses mainly on instrumental music, with song and dance included as elements of the programme

-• has a significant focus on English traditional folk music, reflecting its regional variety, complemented by folk music from wider Britain and beyond
+• has a significant focus on traditional folk music from England, reflecting its regional variety, complemented by folk music from from the rest of the UK and beyond

 • includes newly devised and composed music drawing from the tradition